chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 🔗 For an excellent resource on best practices for conducting rigorous, ethical, respectful research that maintains the integrity of the open source ecosystem under consideration, read [Beyond the repository: Best practices for open source ecosystem researchers.
 Amanda Casari, Julia Ferraioli, and Juniper Lovato][beyond-repo]

-When linking or defining what success looks like for your interest groups you can map out what they care about to identify additional metrics which ill help with explaining your vision of success.
+When linking or defining what success looks like for your interest groups you can map out what they care about to identify additional metrics which will help with explaining your vision of success.

 | Stakeholder | Why is this stakeholder important to you? | How does this stakeholder define success? | How often does this stakeholder measure our progress? | Signals to explore for KPIs. |
 | ----------- | ----------------------------------------- | ----------------------------------------- | ----------------------------------------------------- | ---------------------------- |